AdobeDocs/experience-platform.en/help/identity-service/ui/identity-graph-viewer.md

 ## Understanding the identity graph viewer interface

-The identity graph viewer interface is made up of several elements that you can use to interact and better understand your identity data.
+The identity graph viewer interface is made up of several elements that you can use to interact with and better understand your identity data.

 ![The identity graph viewer interface.](../images/graph-viewer/identity-graph-viewer-main.png)

 The identity graph displays all of the identities linked to the identity namespace and value combination that you entered.
 Each node consists of an identity namespace and its corresponding value.
 You can select, hold, and drag any node to interact with the graph.
 Alternatively, you can hover over a node to see information about its corresponding identity value.
-To hide or display the graph, select **[!UICONTROL View graph]**.
+Select **[!UICONTROL View graph]** to hide or display the graph.

 >[!IMPORTANT]
 >